 Rent & Mortgages

 Financial services and the Government have considered priority bills such as rent, mortgages and council tax during this crisis.
 For mortgage-holders, firms such as Lloyds Banking Group, Santander and Bank of Scotland are offering Mortgage Payment Holidays for those affected by COVID-19.
-This provides some flexibility in repaying your mortgage by stopping payments or reducing them to more manageable levels for up to three months.
+This provides some flexibility in repaying your mortgage by stopping payments or reducing them to more manageable levels.

 If you are struggling to pay your mortgage, you should immediately contact your mortgage provider to discuss your options as Mortgage Payment Holidays are not suitable for everyone.
 If you are considering a payment holiday, please read the Money Advice Service’s guide.